rsksmart/devportal-1.0/tools/tokenbridge/faq.md

 ## What is a Side Token?

-Side Token is an ERC777 representation of a ERC20 tokens which is on the other network(could be  on Ethereum or RSK network).
-The Side Token displays the exact same properties as the standard ERC20 token and allows it to be used in all the same places that offer ERC20 compatibility.
+Side Token is an ERC777 representation of a ERC20 compatible tokens which is on the other network(could be  on Ethereum or RSK network).
+The Side Token displays the exact same properties as the standard ERC20 token and allows it to be used in all the same places as ERC20.

 ## What is the purpose of having a Side Token?